Center For Holocaust And Genocide Education

 https://www.youtube.com/@saintelizabethuniversity

 Dr. Pittinsky also specializes in why antisemitism thrives in online spaces.
-He will
+He will discuss the increasingly distressing presence of antisemitism on social media and the steps people can take to push back against it.

 Thursday April 24th: An Evening to Honor and Remember the Armenian Genocide